Anku5hk/Programmers_guide_to_Python/book.md

 if, else, elif, while, for, try, with
 ```
 #### 1.2.8 Comments
+* Hiding information/description from the interpreter to exclude.
 ```Python
 # this is a single line comment
 # TODO: this is a todo commment, useful in IDEs like Visual Code/Pycharm